-- 4.2 Fulcrum Utility Services Limited has been contacted to seek confirmation of the availability of supplies to serve the development and, pending a response, it is assumed that reinforcement of the local network may be necessary. - 4.3 A network of new mains will be positioned within the footpaths, open spaces and public areas.
+- 4.1 Legal searches and preliminary enquiries of National Grid Gas plc have not identified any gas mains within the phase one site. - 4.2 Fulcrum Utility Services Limited has been contacted to seek confirmation of the availability of supplies to serve the development and, pending a response, it is assumed that reinforcement of the local network may be necessary. - 4.3 Provided network reinforcement can be provided economically, a network of new mains will be positioned within the footpaths, verges, open spaces and public areas to serve the development.